 Trusts must align with community vision and values

 Trusts can be customized to align with the unique values, needs and goals of each community, including how the money is invested, how it’s spent, and over what timeframe.
 Indigenous communities may use the funds to purchase land or buildings, develop infrastructure such as roads or community facilities, provide health-care services, or fund education such as youth scholarships.
 These decisions can be made by chief and council, or by holding a community referendum.

-“Trust investing tends to be fairly conservative,” says Sangita Bhalla, a Winnipeg-based senior trust advisor and regional lead within the Aboriginal Trust Services group at RBC Wealth Management.
+“Trust investing tends to be fairly conservative,” says Sangita Bhalla, a Winnipeg-based Regional Client Service Manager within the Indigenous Wealth team at RBC Wealth Management.
 “We tend to have a long-term approach, similar to foundations and pensions.”
 That means avoiding higher-risk investments in areas like technology or penny stocks, often in favour of larger public companies, including those that pay regular dividends.

 Weighing capital preservation and income

 “There’s always the tension, with any trust, between wanting to grow and preserve the capital and wanting to provide an income stream,” Bhalla says.
 Some trusts stipulate the capital cannot be spent; in order to preserve the assets for generations to come, only the income generated from the trust can be spent.

 “A lot of the trusts we do now have annual income payments,” says Bhalla.
 The funds are transferred to the chief and council, who then determine the best use for the funds – whether that includes spending it immediately, or saving it for a rainy day.